devict/devict.org/content/about.md

 title = "About devICT"
 +++

-## A community for Wichita developers
+## An awesome community for Wichita developers

 devICT is a community for software developers in Wichita, KS.
 We are a group of like-minded technologists gathering to help each other better ourselves as